RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 Applications
 ============
-[[GlycanTreeRelax]] - Model glycan trees from the roots out to the foliage.
-Works for full denovo modeling or refinement.
-[[GlycanSampler | GlycanRelaxMover]] - Basic sampling for glycan residues.
 [[GlycanInfo]] - Get information on all glycan trees within a pose

 [[GlycanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.

 RosettaScript Components
 ========================
-[[GlycanRelaxMover]] - Model glycan trees using known carbohydrate information.
+[[GlycanTreeModeler ]] - Model glycan trees using known carbohydrate information.
 Works for full denovo modeling or refinement.

 [[SimpleGlycosylateMover]] - Glycosylate poses with glycan trees.